 - Students should contact their primary care to determine if their office administers the vaccine and ask for pricing.

-The PPD (Mantoux) or Tuberculosis skin or the IGRA (Quantiferon Gold) blood test is required for all new international students of UTA.
-Any international student who chooses to submit Tuberculosis Skin Test documentation for enrollment requirements must have the following information:
+The PPD (Mantoux) or Tuberculosis skin or the IGRA (Quantiferon Gold or TSPOT) blood test is required for all new international students of UTA.
+Any international student who chooses to submit Tuberculosis Screening documentation for enrollment requirements must use the Health Services TB Form.

 Please remember the TB Skin Test must be done in the United States (regardless of prior BCG vaccination) and within the last 12 months in order to be accepted.
-We also accept the IGRA (Quantiferon Gold) blood test lab report within the last 12 months.
+We also accept the IGRA (Quantiferon Gold or TSPOT) blood test lab report within the last 12 months.
 The blood test must be done in the US and the report must have the date, location, results stating positive or negative, and be signed and stamped by the clinic/health care professional.
-If the TB blood test is positive, a TB Chest X-ray report is required.
+If the TB blood test or Skin Test is positive, a TB Chest X-ray report is required.
 The documentation can be faxed or hand delivered to Health Services.
 Please fax any TB skin or blood test documentation to 817-272-3829 and make the attention to the Immunization Clinic.
-WE DO NOT ACCEPT TB TEST RESULTS BY EMAIL
+Health Center holds will not be removed until documentation of the TB Screening is processed.
+WE DO NOT ACCEPT TB TEST RESULTS BY EMAIL.

 Tuberculosis Screening Clinic for International Students